 Once the initiation phase is completed and the decision makers have greenlit your project, it is time to start mapping out the project details in the next phase: Planning.

 Phase Two: Planning

-The Planning phase is where the work that you described during initiation gets broken into smaller, manageable chunks.
-The project team is formed, specific tasks are defined, responsibilities get assigned, and the project schedule is created.
+The Project Planning phase is where the work that you described during initiation gets broken into smaller, manageable chunks.
+In this phase, you will define specific tasks, assign responsibilities, and create the project schedule.
 Here is what you’ll do:

-- Once the team is formed, hold a kickoff meeting, where you will share the details from the project plan and budget and get everyone aligned on the project goals.
+- Once the team is formed, hold a kickoff meeting – you will share the details from the project plan and budget and get everyone aligned on the project goals.

 Its looking pretty good at this point – your project is approved, you’ve built your team, and the plan is perfectly mapped out.
 Now it’s time to spring into action in the next phase: Execution.